cscart/docs/en/user_guide/look_and_feel/logos_banners_images/images_for_store.rst

 The logo size always depends on the purpose of the logo.
 But you should never upload too large images.
 For example, `in the demo version of the CS-Cart store <https://demo.cs-cart.com>`_, the logo size is 176x34 px.
 On the storefront, the logo size is limited by the width of the block in which it is located.

-You can also attach your logo in emails.
-By default, the size of the logo in the emails is not limited, so it is better to attach an image of an appropriate size.
-But if necessary, you can limit the max size of the logo in the emails on the page **Administration → Notifications → Snippets → Header**.
+The logo also appears in emails.
+By default, the size of the logo in the emails is not limited, so it is better to use an image of an appropriate size.
+But if necessary, you can limit the max size of the logo in the emails in the page **Administration → Notifications → Snippets → Header**.
 Replace this part of the code:

 ::